-Next, put the lid on the Dutch oven and cook the sweet potatoes, stirring occasionally but taking care to not break up the potatoes.
+- Cook the sweet potatoes.
+Put the lid on the Dutch oven and cook the sweet potatoes, stirring occasionally but taking care to not break up the potatoes.
 You'll know they're ready when the potatoes are just tender (pierce them with the top of a knife) and the sauce has turned to a thin syrup.
 It should take around 25 to 30 minutes.

+- Make the candied pecans.
 While the potatoes are cooking, preheat the oven to 350 degrees.
 Spread pecans on a baking sheet and toast until dark brown (looking for that delicious warm-nut smell) for about 8 minutes.
 Season the pecans with some salt while warm.
 Once they are cooled completely, coarsely chop them.

+- Serve the sweet potatoes.
 Transfer the sweet potatoes and sauce to a serving dish, top with pecans and serve.

 We all know that with the deliciousness of the candied yams come a few extra calories.
 This version lightens them up in a big way.
 It's a detour from the classic but still offers that great sweet potato flavor plus sweetness and spice.